Undergraduate major: geoscience (BA, BS)

 The department does collaborative work with the Iowa Geological Survey and the Office of the State Archaeologist of Iowa.
 Earth and environmental sciences students sometimes work on projects for the survey.

-The Departments of Anthropology, Biology, Chemistry, Civil and Environmental Engineering, Earth and Environmental Sciences, and Geographical and Sustainability Sciences share services, expertise, joint instruction, and equipment.
+The departments of Anthropology, Biology, Chemistry, Earth and Environmental Sciences, and Geographical and Sustainability Sciences (College of Liberal Arts and Sciences) and the Department of Civil and Environmental Engineering (College of Engineering) share services, expertise, joint instruction, and equipment.
 The Department of Earth and Environmental Sciences is an important participant in the Iowa Quaternary Studies group, an interdisciplinary program that promotes projects combining work in anthropology, biology, geography, geology, and statistics.
-Course work, degree programs, and facilities are shared among departments.
-The Department of Earth and Environmental Sciences and its faculty also support and actively participate in the interdisciplinary Environmental Sciences Program, which offers an undergraduate major and minor, and a number of the department's courses satisfy requirements of the undergraduate Certificate in Sustainability.
+Coursework, degree programs, and facilities are shared among departments.
+The Department of Earth and Environmental Sciences and its faculty also support and actively participate in the interdisciplinary Environmental Sciences Program, which offers two undergraduate majors and a minor, and a number of the department's courses satisfy requirements of the undergraduate Certificate in Sustainability.

 Field trips are integral parts of several courses in earth and environmental sciences.
 The geology of the Iowa City region is characterized by Quaternary glacial sediments on a largely Paleozoic sedimentary section a few hundred meters thick, overlying a Precambrian crystalline basement.
 Marine and terrestrial fossil assemblages, extensive reefs, and unique geode sites are located within a few hours' drive.
 Numerous Pleistocene glaciations are represented in Iowa, and field studies of landforms, exposures, and cores continue to yield information on sedimentology, stratigraphy, soil formation, paleopedology, and fossil biotas from both glacial and interglacial deposits.